How To Use Dante Devices in AES67 Mode with WheatNet-IP Devices

 If the Dante device supports AES67, this is how to integrate it into Wheatnet-IP:

-NotesNOTE: The Wheatnet System must be running at 48K (Dante cards don't support 44.1 for AES67)
+NotesNOTE: The Wheatnet System must be running at 48K (Dante cards does not support 44.1 for AES67)

 • Put your Dante device on a static address in the WNIP subnet.